SGDFuse: SAM-Guided Diffusion Model for High-Fidelity Infrared and Visible Image Fusion: DISCUSSION

-Despite the state-of-the-art performance achieved by SGDFuse, there remain avenues for further exploration that constitute our future research directions.
-First, since SAM's pre-training data is primarily based on visible light images, its generalization capability to the infrared domain has room for improvement.
-In the future, the precision of the semantic guidance can be further enhanced through domain-adaptive fine-tuning or by incorporating more specialized infrared segmentation models.
-Second, the iterative nature of the diffusion model limits its application in real-time scenarios.
-Future work will focus on model lightweighting, for instance, through knowledge distillation or by designing efficient samplers, to develop a version suitable for real-time applications and thereby broaden its operational boundaries.
+Future exploration can proceed along several main directions: First, one could explore more 'complex' or 'sophisticated' guidance mechanisms.
+For instance, by designing a lightweight 'semantic encoder' to replace simple concatenation, thereby encoding semantic information into more refined features; or by injecting multi-scale semantic guidance at each timestep of the diffusion process.
+Second, regarding guidance quality, given that SAM's pre-training data is primarily based on visible light images, its generalization capability to the infrared domain—though proven effective in our experiments—still has room for improvement.
+In the future, the precision of the semantic guidance could be further enhanced through domain-adaptive fine-tuning.
+Third, future work will focus on model lightweighting, for instance, through knowledge distillation or by designing efficient samplers, to develop a version suitable for real-time applications and thereby broaden its operational boundaries.